inesacosic/DnD_Project/util/Project.md

 2. Complex NPC interactions
 3. In depth character creation for new players

+The number's in the following sections correspond to what scenerio they help implement

 # Section 2--**Prompt Engineering and Model Parameter Choice**

 1. By using RAG, I retrieved context from the most recent game for the given players.
 If context did exist, I stored it as a parameter for the model as {'context': ...}.
 Then, in my **dm_chat.json** (general DM template), I added a system prompt which stated that if there was context, it should be used as a starting point for the current game.
 I used the function insert_params() from llm_utils.py to insert the context into the prompt.
 The *temperature* of this template is set to 0.5 because I want the model to provide a creative gameplay but not be too random/wild.
 The *max_tokens* option is set to 100, as I believe it to be a "happy medium" for response length.